sebasibarguen/udacity-nanodegree-visualization/README.md

 behind the design is to use hue-colors as a way to communicate the amount of delay time, hotter colors representing longer delays while cooler colors shorter.
 The reasons for choosing the use of colors and a grid chart is that in just one graph we are able to group the relationship between three variables and make it aesthetically pleasing way.
-It permits us to look at relationships like, **what's the worst day-time of the week regarding flight time delays?**, **are time delays worst on early Tuesdays or late Fridays?**.
+It permits us to look at relationships like:
+**what's the worst day-time of the week regarding flight time delays?** **Are time delays worst on early Tuesdays or late Fridays?**

 **Visual encodings for main visualization:**
 - distance x: hour of day